 Video conferencing (VC) is hardly new.
 Most of today’s boardrooms are equipped with VC facilities, and many office workers have some sort of video communication tool on their laptops or computers.
 However, in a world that is becoming increasingly mobile, traditional VC is simply not cutting it anymore.

 Today’s workforce is a mobile one, and employees are encouraged to work from home or elsewhere to save on travel time and office space.
 Customers, too, demand the ability to interact with organisations while on the move.
-With , it’s easy to spot the trend towards mobile being the preferred method of interaction.
+With more than half of the world’s internet traffic coming from mobile phones, it’s easy to spot the trend towards mobile being the preferred method of interaction.

 With mobility in mind, many organisations have adopted mobile VC platforms, as well as Instant Messaging (IM) platforms for business use, either in conjunction with existing VC tools, or as a replacement.
 These tools make collaboration on the move easier, with the ability to share files and otherwise communicate using text, voice and video.